-Needless to say, Houston is incredibly child-friendly, both in terms of the infrastructure in place to support families, and in terms of the entertainment and activities on hand to distract the little ones.
+The city is incredibly child-friendly, both in terms of the infrastructure in place to support families and the activities on hand to entertain the little ones.

-Despite its status as the fourth-largest city in the country, Houston offers expat parents many of the perks of a smaller, suburban community.
+Despite being the fourth-largest city in the country, Houston offers expat parents many of the perks of a smaller, suburban community.

-Housing costs are 21 percent below the national average, and the cost of living as a whole (after tax) is 11 percent below the national average.
-Even families with a single “breadwinner” can often afford a larger, more spacious home and better quality of life than they're used to, and can look to attain a higher quality of life.
+Housing and living costs are below the national average, and even families with a single breadwinner can often afford a more spacious home and better quality of life than they're used to.

-Most expats with families opt to find accommodation outside the city centre; and whether settling into the affluent and exclusive residential area of River Oaks, the master plan communities of Sugar Land, or the “villages” of Woodlands, expats are likely to have little trouble finding a safe and secure neighbourhood to suit their preferences.
+Most expats with families look for accommodation outside the city centre.
+And whether they settle into an exclusive neighbourhood like River Oaks, a planned community like Sugar Land or the villages of Woodlands, most have little trouble finding a safe neighbourhood that suits them.

-It is important to evaluate the educational landscape of an area prior to selection though, as public school attendance in Houston is based on catchment zones.
-Parents will want to choose accordingly: some school districts perform far better than others.
+But it's important that expat parents evaluate the educational landscape of an area before they move.
+Attendance at public schools in Houston is based on catchment zones, so they'll want to choose accordingly since some school districts perform better than others.

-Furthermore, traffic and commute times can be treacherous in this ever-expanding metropolis, and as there’s nothing more frustrating than being stuck in congestion with young children on a day-to-day basis, you’ll want to make sure you choose an area with easy-to-reach amenities that's close to work and school.
+Furthermore, traffic can be treacherous in this ever-expanding metropolis.
+Being stuck in congestion with young children on a day-to-day basis can be frustrating, so parents will want to choose an area with easy-to-reach amenities that's close to work and school.

-Parents moving to Houston can also take comfort in the exemplary standard of local healthcare facilities.
-The Texas Medical Center (TMC) claims multiple nationally-ranking institutions, and the Texas Children’s Hospital is an internationally-renowned, full-care paediatric hospital.
-Medical professionals in the city are top-notch, and expats must just make sure they find health insurance that can ensure appropriate coverage to fund what can otherwise be high fees.
+Parents can also take comfort in the exemplary standards healthcare in Houston.
+The Texas Medical Center (TMC) contains multiple nationally-ranking institutions, and the Texas Children’s Hospital is internationally renowned.
+The city's medical professionals are top-notch and expats only have to ensure they find appropriate health insurance to cover what can be high fees.

-The best thing about living in any one of Houston’s peripheral neighbourhoods is the fact that expat kids are likely to find playmates aplenty.
-Children can make fast friends, and the more sociable kids tend to spend time playing games in nearby front and backyards, or within neighbours’ houses.
+One of the best things about living in the suburbs of Houston is that expat kids are likely to find playmates aplenty.
+Children can make friends fast, and more sociable kids often spend time playing games in their neighbours' yards and houses.

-When 'capture the flag' and 'cowboys and indians' lose their spark, parents can sign up sporty children for any one of the innumerable youth athletic leagues in the city.
-Nearly every sport is represented in some way or another, and teams are organised through churches and temples, community centres, and formal athletic leagues.
-This is a fantastic way to introduce your child to potential mates.
+Parents can also sign up sporty children for one of the city's numerous youth athletic leagues.
+Nearly every sport is represented in some way, and teams are organised through churches, community centres and formal leagues – a fantastic way to introduce children to potential friends.

-For indoor pursuits, peruse the legendary Space Center Houston, or the wondrous Children’s Museum of Houston.
-Both offer kids interactive experiences, that manage to be exciting and educational at the same time.
-Even parent’s won’t be able to resist a little bit of giddiness when given the opportunity to touch a moon rock (at the Space Center), or allowed to guide their child through a simulated grocery store experience (at the Children’s Museum).
+For indoor pursuits, the legendary Space Center Houston and Children’s Museum of Houston are popular attractions.
+Both offer kids interactive, exciting and educational experiences.
+Even parents get a bit giddy at the opportunity to touch a moon rock or guiding their children through a simulated grocery store experience at the Children’s Museum.

-Houston also houses IMAX theatres, telescopes available for public viewing (George Observatory), and ten professional sports teams, including the Houston Astros (MLB baseball) and the Houston Texans (NFL football).
+Houston also houses IMAX theatres, the George Observatory and 10 professional sports teams, including the Houston Astros (MLB baseball) and the Houston Texans (NFL football).